 The broad shape of the uncertainty taxonomy discussed up to this point is not the only take on uncertainty.
 While the “knowability” of large swathes of the empirical universe is not in doubt, when it comes to human affairs there is the Hayek critic to content with.
 For Keynes, economic affairs are “knowable”.
 Probability is more general than mathematical probability and is the hypothesis upon which it is reasonable for us to act (Keynes CW VIII: 339).

 In Hayek’s theory, in contrast with Keynes, probability plays no role in guiding decision and action in conditions of limited knowledge.4 Hayek seems to implicitly accept Hume’s view: probability (and probable judgement too) is groundless, irrational, subjective as are taste and passion.
-The Pretense of Knowledge is an expression and critique that was the title of the Friedrich von Hayek Nobel Prize Lecture.
+The Pretence of Knowledge is an expression and critique that was the title of the Friedrich von Hayek Nobel Prize Lecture.
 In summary it posits that economic sciences are susceptible to a bias towards measurable information: